pathdata/UNMaSk/DCIS/predict_DCIS/readme.md

 ## DCIS segmentation using IM-Net

-This pipeline will segment DCIS from the tiled image.
+This pipeline will segment DCIS from the tiled image or a given ROI with a image size greater than 508x508.
+Default image size of tiled images used is 2000x2000

 ### Docker image